FastRobot/chef_aws_demo/README.md

 # Chef marketplace AWS demo

-This is a code demonstration of one way to use Chef and AWS in a harmonious fashion.
+This is a demonstration of one way to use Chef and AWS in a harmonious fashion.

 It uses a CloudFormation template to build a licensed Chef server using the marketplace AMI as well as an Ubuntu 14.04 workstation.